Choosing the Best Landscape and Garden Designers in Nashville

 During our first meeting together, I document all of the major views of the property from inside the house.

 When I walk a property for the first time, I spend as much time inside the house as outside.
 I want to see what you see when you're washing dishes.
-What you see when you're sitting on the couch with your coffee.
-What the bedroom window looks out onto.
-Because the garden I design needs to compose beautifully from every one of those angles — not just from the patio.
+What you see when you're sitting on the couch at seven in the morning.
+What the bedroom window looks out onto at dusk.
+Because the garden I design has to compose beautifully from every one of those angles, not just from the patio.

 A garden that looks gorgeous when you're standing in it but shows you the neighbor's HVAC unit from the kitchen window isn't a designed garden.
 It's a decorated yard with a blind spot.